-As a witness, you want to clearly present the facts of the case to the judge and jury.
+As a witness, you want to be prepared to testify and clearly present your evidence to the judge and jury.
 While explaining the facts clearly to one person may not be challenging, many people feel anxious about speaking in front of an entire courtroom.
 Witness anxiety is common as your credibility is being questioned at every turn.

 To help you survive cross examination, it can help to prepare yourself by following some cross-examination tips for witnesses so you know what to expect and the best way to handle challenging questions.

-In this post, we’ll offer eight tips that will help you prepare for being called as a witness in court so you can feel confident in your testimony and help you prepare for questions and a cross-examination afterward.
+In this post, we’ll offer eight tips that will help you prepare to testify as a witness in court so you can feel confident in your testimony and help you prepare for questions and a cross-examination afterward.